adrybakov/wulfric/docs/source/user-guide/module/atom.rst

 Atom's type
 -----------

-:py:attr:`Atom.type` is derived automatically from its name, it cannot be changed directly.:
+:py:attr:`Atom.type` is derived automatically from its name, it cannot be changed directly.

 .. doctest::